jeremeybingham/pynrds/README.md

 # pynrds
 pynrds will eventually be a complete Python library for the NAR NRDS API Service.

-Watch this space!
 The NRDS API has a pretty simple structure, so querying it is straightforward using the `requests` module:

 ```python
 import requests